 Ongoing training is essential to both school based mental health professionals and child associates to strengthen and refine their skills in child led play.
 It is considered best practices that new child associates and school based mental health professionals/supervisors receive the two day introductory training held in the fall.
 In addition, a two day supervision training is offered for school based supervisors to also support supervisors' skills.
 Annually, for seasoned associates, a minimum of six hours of ongoing training related to Primary Project is considered best practices.
 For the past few years, the majority of training hours for RCSD occurs early on in the fall, prior to program start up.
 This was based on feedback from both mental health professionals and child associates that training would be more desirable prior to starting service with students.
-In the 2015-16 year, the school year began with a "kick off" meeting that brought together child associates and supervisors.
-This meeting is designed to set the tone for the year and provide teams with relevant information to ensure a strong start to the program year.
+In the 2016-17 year, the school year began with a "kick off" meeting that brought together child associates and supervisors.
+This meeting is designed to offer relevant training to both school based mental health professionals and child associates and provides teams with information to ensure a strong start to the program year.
+An outline of trainings held is highlighted in Table 2.